Developer Guide

 -

-Clearing all tags from a person
+Clearing all tags of a specific type from a person

 -